Frequently Asked Questions

 General Questions

-As part of TAMIU’s “Reading the Globe” experience, students will have the opportunity to compete for a paid educational adventure to a place to be determined during winter or spring break.
+As part of TAMIU’s “Reading the Globe” experience, students will have the opportunity to compete for a paid educational adventure to a place to be determined during winter, spring, or summer break.
 Students will visit historical sites, enjoy educational lectures by local instructors, and may participate in service-learning activities.

 There is not a minimum GPA; however, if you are failing a class at the time we select students, you will not be eligible.